-TRIODE1 PLATE FREQ, TRIODE2 PLATE FREQ - This parameter sets the cutoff frequency of the plate impedance for the next-to-last triode in the chain.
+TRIODE1 PLATE FREQ, TRIODE2 PLATE FREQ - These parameters set the cutoff frequency of the last two triodes in the chain.
 Many amps have a capacitor across this triode's plate resistor.
 This capacitor is used to smooth the response and reduce noise.
-You can adjust the amount of capacitance, and the resulting frequency, using this parameter.
-The triode 2 plate capacitor is also exposed.
+You can adjust the amount of capacitance, and the resulting frequency, using these parameters.